 - Sparse Bayesian Models: Analysis, Optimisation and Applications [2.68 MB]

 Software ImplementationsMy currently-favoured implementation of choice is the new "V2" SparseBayes software release for Matlab® (March 2009).
 This is a library of routines that implement the generic Sparse Bayesian model, for regression and binary classification, with inference based on the accelerated algorithm detailed in the paper "Fast marginal likelihood maximisation for Sparse Bayesian models" (see above).
-The "V2" library is freely available for download at the Vector Anomaly website.
+The "V2" library is freely available from my downloads page.
 Note that the SparseBayes package for Matlab® is free software, distributed by Vector Anomaly subject to the GNU Public Licence, version 2.
 Please see the file "licence.txt" included with the distribution for details.

-Note also that this new "V2" software is intended to supercede the earlier "V1" version, but for "reference" purposes, a simpler, baseline, Matlab® software implementation is also available here: [gzipped tar file].
+Note also that this new "V2" software is intended to supercede the earlier "V1" version, but for "reference" purposes, a simpler, baseline, Matlab® software implementation is also available from the same downloads page.
 This "SparseBayes V1.1" code (which dates back to 2002) implements the "original" sparse Bayesian learning algorithm, and so is relatively slow.
-It is nevertheless retained here for completeness.
+It is nevertheless retained for completeness.